PhaserEditor2D/phaser3-chains/README.md

 If you click on a chain created with the Phaser API, it shows a panel with:

-* The documentation of that API member.
+* The documentation of that API element.
-* A toolbar with a to open the source of the selected member.
+* A toolbar with a button to open the source of the selected element.
-* and two buttons to navigate on the history of the shown documentation.
+* And two buttons to navigate on the history of the documentation.

-The documentation contains links to other API members, so you can get more information quickly.
+The documentation contains links to other API elements, so you can get more information quickly.

 You can press the `ESC` key to show/hide the panel.